 Garlic is one thing I add to almost every savory recipe.
 Even when it isn’t an ingredient that is called for, I will find a way to sneak it in.
 Maybe it’s because my father grew up on a garlic farm so I feel it’s something born in to me, or maybe it’s just because garlic is simply delicious!

 You can have a creamy pasta sauce without cheese!
-This recipe is not dairy free since it uses milk and butter, but no cheese needed!
+This garlic sauce recipe is not dairy free since it uses cream and butter, but no cheese needed!
 If you really want to you could add some parmesan.
 I chose to use a gluten free all purpose flour to help thicken it up and keep it on the healthier side.

-All you have to do for prep for this garlic pasta sauce is mince your garlic cloves.
-Add to a skillet with some butter and whisk in the flour.
-Next slowly pour in the cream and seasonings and cook on medium low for about 6 minutes, stirring continuously.
-Slowly add in the flour.
+All you have to do to prep for this garlic sauce is mince your garlic cloves.
+Then just add to a skillet with some butter and whisk in the flour.
+Next slowly pour in the cream and seasonings and cook on medium low for about 5 minutes, stirring continuously.
 Once nicely thickened remove from heat and pour over noodles.

-I used this little tool to mince up all my garlic.
+I used this little handheld tool to mince up all my garlic.
 It makes chopping so quick and easy!
 Get it here and save time in the kitchen!

-This garlic pasta sauce went perfectly with noodles and a steak!
+This garlic sauce went perfectly with noodles and meat!
 I should only warn you that if you don’t enjoy garlic as much as I do, this is a very potent recipe.
 But then again, why would you be reading this if you weren’t a garlic fan?
 Grab a fork and dive in!

 - Mince the garlic cloves.
-Add to a skillet with some butter.
-Pour in the milk and seasonings.
-Cook on medium low for about 6 minutes, stirring continuously.
+Add to a skillet with some butter and heat over medium, stirring frequently for 1 minute.